GokuMohandas/casual-digressions/notes/learning_to_learn.md

 ### Detailed Notes:
 - What does it mean to learn to learn?
-If you think about all the recent advancements in AI architecture, it all boils down to one think.
+If you think about all the recent advancements in AI architecture, it all boils down to one thing.
 We are coming up with better ways to represent our data so that we can better perform some end goal.
 Ex.
 Processing images with deep convolutional components or processing text with recurrent architectures.
 This is an oversimplification but essentially we are using these deep structures to channel and morph our input data into a more informative/descriptive/efficient representation.

 - This paper applies this idea to the traditional gradient descent.
 Why should we hand pick the parameters of our optimizer, instead, we should learn how to pick those parameters.
 The idea is using a separate network that functions using the main function it self (f) and the parameters of the optimizer (/theta).